Kaixhin/Atari/README.md

 Run `th main.lua` to run headless, or `qlua main.lua` to display the game.
 The main options are `-game` to choose the ROM (see the [ROM directory](roms/README.md) for more details) and `-mode` as either `train` or `eval`.
 Can visualise saliency maps [[10]](#references), optionally using guided [[11]](#references) or "deconvnet" [[12]](#references) backpropagation.
 Saliency map modes are applied at runtime so that they can be applied retrospectively to saved models.

 To run experiments based on hyperparameters specified in the individual papers, use `./run.sh <paper> <game> <args>`. `<args>` can be used to overwrite arguments specified earlier (in the script); for more details see the script itself.
 By default the code trains on a demo environment called Catch - use `./run.sh demo` to run the demo with good default parameters.
-Note that this code uses CUDA by default if available, but the Catch network is small enough that it runs faster on CPU.
+Note that this code uses CUDA if available, but the Catch network is small enough that it runs faster on CPU.
+If cuDNN is available, it can be enabled using the `-cudnn` flag; note that by default cuDNN is nondeterministic, and its deterministic modes are slower than cutorch.

 In training mode if you want to quit using `Ctrl+C` then this will be caught and you will be asked if you would like to save the agent.
 Note that for non-asynchronous agents the experience replay memory will be included, totalling ~7GB.
 The main script also automatically saves the last weights (`last.weights.t7`) and the weights of the best performing DQN (according to the average validation score) (`best.weights.t7`).